 - Warn children and others unfamiliar with woodstoves of the danger of touching hot, radiating surfaces of your stove.
 For your additional safety, obtain hearth and stove guards through your local dealer. - Follow recommended break-in procedure as outlined in this manual. - Burn natural wood only.
-Higher efficiencies and lower emissions result when burning air-dried, seasoned wood, as compared to green or freshly cut wood. - Use caution when loading firewood into a hot stove. - Keep the side and front doors closed at all times except when loading wood. - Keep the ash pan tray fully inserted and the ash door closed tightly.

-Inspect the stovepipe, chimney connector and chimney, as recommended.
+Higher efficiencies and lower emissions result when burning air-dried, seasoned wood, as compared to green or freshly cut wood. - Use caution when loading firewood into a hot stove. - Keep the ash pan tray fully inserted and the ash door closed tightly. - Inspect the stove pipe, chimney connector and chimney, as recommended. - Ensure the removable ash lip is in place while using the stove.
+If the ash lip is not installed properly, the hearth may exceed safe temperatures.

-Follow these safety precautions:

-- Never modify this stove in any way, especially the primary air control system. - Never burn kiln dried wood, painted or treated wood, solvents, trash, plywood, colored or glossy paper, artificial logs, cardboard, coal, garbage or driftwood.
-Especially, do not burn coal in this stove. - Never use gasoline type fuel, kerosene, charcoal lighter fluid, or other liquid fuels or solid fire starters to start or invigorate the fire.
+- b Follow these safety precautions: - Never modify this stove in any way, especially the primary air control system. - Never burn kiln dried wood, painted or treated wood, solvents, trash, plywood, colored or glossy paper, artificial logs, cardboard, coal, garbage or driftwood.
+Especially, do not burn coal in this stove. - Never Use gasoline type fuel, kerosene, charcoal lighter fluid, or other liquid fuels or solid fire starters to start or invigorate the fire.
 These fuels can possibly generate carbon monoxide, which can deplete the supply of oxygen.
-Keep all such materials away from the stove. - Never use the stove if the ash pan door is open, damaged, not in place, or not sealing. - Never use a wood grate or other device to elevate the fire. - Do Not allow wood to rest against or otherwise come in contact with the glass when the door is closed. - Do Not slam the door or use the door to force wood in to the stove. - Never over-fire your stove.
-(See page 22) - Never put articles of clothing or candles on a hot stove. - Do Not connect the stove to a flue that is serves another appliance.
+Keep all such materials away from the stove. - Never use the stove if the ash pan door is open, damaged, not in place, or not sealing. - Never use a wood grate or other device to elevate the fire. - Do Not allow logs to rest against or otherwise come in contact with the glass when the door is closed. - Do Not slam the door or use it to force wood in to the stove. - Mever over-fire your stove.
+(See page 17) - Never put articles of clothing or candles on a hot stove. - Do Not connect the stove to a flue that is serving another appliance.
+(See page Error!
+Bookmark not defined.)